TrshPuppy/obsidian-notes/networking/OSI/IP-addresses.md

 -Tryhackme.com

 ==IP addresses can change from device to device but cannot be used simultaneously within the same network===
-- can change for one device r/t whether it's on a public or private network (will determine whehter they have  a public or private IP address)
+- can change for one device r/t whether it's on a public or private network (will determine whether they have  a public or private IP address)
 - #public-IP addresses used to identify a device on the internet
 	- any data sent to a device through it's public-facing IP address will be identified w/ its public IP
 	- provided by an #ISP for a monthly fee